stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 the getter (this is even possible for optional attributes, if they have a default value defined in the specification).

-Although the Javascript constants `null` and `undefined` both describe a missing value, they can - depending on context - still have different semantics, therefore we use two different pairs of Idris2 types to deal with them.
+Although the JavaScript constants `null` and `undefined` both describe a missing value, they can - depending on context - still have different semantics, therefore we use two different pairs of Idris2 types to deal with them.
 In foreign function calls, nullable values are represented